angular/universal/DOCUMENTATION.md

 server, but we have a new object we pass into the `imports: []` Array.

 #### - NEW - `main.node.ts`

+It might help to think of `withConfig({})` as the Object you used to pass for ExpressEngineConfig.
+These things have changed because of NgModule's and withConfig is a standardized way of passing a configuration object to an angular import/provider.

 ```